Webcam Effects Online — Apply Live Filters to Your Camera

 Switch Cameras

 If you have multiple cameras, use the dropdown to switch between them.
-The selected filter remains active when switching cameras.
+The selected filter remains active when switching cameras — no need to reapply after changing the source.

 How Live Camera Filters Work in a Browser

 The webcam filters online tool uses the browser's Canvas 2D rendering context with the filter property.
 Each frame from the video stream is drawn to the canvas using ctx.drawImage(), and the CSS filter string is applied before each draw.
-This means every frame of your live feed has the filter applied before it appears on screen — the effect is truly real time at your camera's native frame rate.
+This means every frame of your live feed has the effect applied before it appears on screen — the webcam effects are truly real time at your camera's native frame rate.
+The free webcam photo works on any camera-equipped device in Chrome, Firefox, or Safari.

 All Processing Is Local

 No frame of your camera feed is ever transmitted to a server.
 All filter calculations happen inside your browser tab using your device's GPU for acceleration.
-This makes the tool private by design — the only thing leaving your device is nothing.
+This makes the tool private by design — your camera feed never leaves your device at any point.

 Frequently Asked Questions — Webcam Effects

 The webcam effects online tool previews filters in your browser tab only — it does not inject the filtered feed into Zoom, Teams, or other video call apps.
-To use filtered video in a call, you would need a virtual camera app (like OBS Virtual Camera) that can capture the canvas output and route it as a camera input to your meeting software.
+To use filtered video in a call, you would need a virtual camera app such as OBS Virtual Camera to capture the canvas output and route it as a camera input to your meeting software.

 No. The camera filters online tool only previews the filtered feed live.
 No video is recorded, saved, or uploaded at any point.
-Use the webcam recorder if you want to save a recording — though note the recorder saves the unfiltered camera stream, not the canvas-rendered filtered version.
+If you want to save a recording, use the Webcam Recorder — though note the recorder captures the unfiltered camera stream, not the canvas-rendered filtered version.

 Comments & Feedback